Calella: Locations of historical and patrimonial importance

+The Lighthouse

-The Lighthouse - It is one of the most characteristic symbols of the city.
+The Calella Lighthouse is one of the most characteristic symbols of the city.
 It is located at the top of the Capaspre, the same place where an old medieval tower had stood.
 It was inaugurated in 1859, with an olive oil light lantern.
 The lighthouse housed the lighthouse keeper's house on the ground floor, and both the lantern and the building have undergone several modifications over time.
 Since 2011 it has housed the Calella Lighthouse Interpretation Center, where the lighthouse's communication relationships with its surroundings are explained.